deerawan/en-docs.behat.org/cookbook/behat_and_mink.rst

       Scenario: Searching for a page that does exist Given I am on "/wiki/Main_Page"
-        When I fill in "search" with "Behavior Driven Development" And I press "searchButton"
+        When I fill in "searchInput" with "Behavior Driven Development" And I press "searchButton"
         Then I should see "agile software development"

       Scenario: Searching for a page that does NOT exist Given I am on "/wiki/Main_Page"
-        When I fill in "search" with "Glory Driven Development" And I press "searchButton"
+        When I fill in "searchInput" with "Glory Driven Development" And I press "searchButton"
         Then I should see "Search results"